cyber-excel10/Rise-In-Learning-Activites./README.md

 Print the result to the console.
 Compile and run the program to test its functionality.

-2.Task: Create a simple calculator using enums and pattern matching Task Details
+# Task: Create a simple calculator using enums and pattern matching
+Task Details

 In this task, students will create a simple calculator in Rust that can perform basic arithmetic operations using enums and pattern matching.